 Regarding the environmental licensing processes associated with special fiber implantation projects in remote areas, in 2021, the processes for regularization/ maintenance were carried out with the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA), in Boa Vista Empreendimento 1, in Manaus, presented in the Monitoring Report of the Company's Judicial Reorganization Plan.
-The licensing of the other work of Project 2, informed in the 2020 Sustainability Report, was canceled in November 2021. | GRI 304-3 | and 3 emissions suffered reductions. -12.74% and -22.34% respectively, with a substantial increase in Scope 2 emissions (98.17%).
+The licensing of the other work of Project 2, informed in the 2020 Sustainability Report, was canceled in November 2021. | GRI 304-3 |

-With these initiatives we contributed to the SDGs: Action to Combat Global Climate Change direct and indirect emissions in our register of the Brazilian GHG Protocol
+With these initiatives we contributed to the SDGs: Action to Combat Global Climate Change